dcardosomr-cmd/Fraud-Risk-Analysis/README.md

 The originating IP address of each mobile transaction provides valuable context for risk assessment.
 Real-time VPN, proxy, and Tor exit node detection via ip-api.com (free tier, no key required) would identify transactions originating from anonymised connections, which are disproportionately associated with CNP fraud.

 **Develop a proactive merchant risk monitoring programme.**
-Rather than reacting to merchant fraud after the fact, implement a continuous monitoring threshold — for example, flagging any merchant whose rolling 30-day fraud rate exceeds 20% for proactive review.
+Rather than reacting to merchant fraud after the fact, implement a continuous monitoring threshold, for example, flagging any merchant whose rolling 30-day fraud rate exceeds 20% for proactive review.
 This would enable the identification of deteriorating or newly compromised merchant accounts before they reach critical fraud levels.

 **Analyse and replicate the profile of low-risk merchants.**
 Merchants such as 49205 demonstrate that low-fraud merchant relationships are achievable within the current portfolio.
 Analysing the acquisition channel, onboarding criteria, and business category of consistently low-risk merchants would enable the development of targeted acquisition strategies and a stronger overall merchant portfolio.

-### Priority 4 — Longer-Term Capabilities
+### Priority 4

 **Extend enrichment to email and phone risk signals.**
 Disposable email domains and VoIP phone numbers are strongly associated with fraudulent account creation.
 Integrating email validation via Abstract API and phone line-type detection via Numverify would add pre-transaction risk signals that complement the existing transaction-level rule set at minimal incremental cost.

 **Transition from rule-based to score-based decisioning.**
 The current hard-rule approach achieves 100% fraud recall with a 4.38% false positive rate.
-Introducing a score-based layer — where multiple weighted signals accumulate toward a configurable risk threshold — would enable more granular decisioning, reducing false positives while maintaining high fraud capture rates.
+Introducing a score-based layer, where multiple weighted signals accumulate toward a configurable risk threshold, would enable more granular decisioning, reducing false positives while maintaining high fraud capture rates.
 The enrichment modules for BIN, IP, email, and phone are already implemented in the anti-fraud API and ready to be incorporated into a scoring model.

 **Join an industry chargeback intelligence network.**
 Services such as Ethoca and Verifi distribute real-time chargeback signals across participating merchants and acquirers.
 Joining such a network would enable pre-emptive blocking of cards already flagged elsewhere in the ecosystem, reducing fraud exposure before a chargeback is filed and improving the precision of the authorisation decision.